Apple Cinnamon Steel Cut Oats (in the Instant Pot)

 Ingredients for Apple Cinnamon Steel Cut Oats

-Here’s what you’ll need to whip up this recipe:
+Here are the 5 main ingredients you’ll need to whip up this recipe:

 - Steel cut oats – Look for gluten free variety, if needed.
 Don’t use rolled oats in the Instant Pot.
-They won’t hold up well in a pressurized environment.
+They won’t hold up well in a pressurized environment

 - Apples – Any variety will work.
 No need to peel them.
 The peel adds a little more nutritious and it softens a lot during cooking.